ehecker/spaceflix/README.md

 Spaceflix is built with <strong>Ruby on Rails</strong> on the backend and <strong>React/Redux</strong> on the frontend.
 User and movie information is stored in a <strong>PostgreSQL</strong> database and <strong>AWS S3 Storage</strong> is used for cloud storage of image and video files.
 The application is additionally supported by Webpack, Jbuilder, and Bcrypt.

 ## Technical Challenges
-### Authorizing AWS S3 Requests with proper expiration rules
+### Authorizing AWS S3 Requests with proper expiration guidelines
 In the final stages of this project, I noticed that attempts to play videos on the Browse page would return a 403 Forbidden error from AWS S3 a few minutes after the page was initially loaded.
 To debug this, I began researching pre-signed signatures in AWS and eventually learned that the media request URLs being sent to AWS by way of ActiveStorage were setting a default query parameter of expires_in: 300 - meaning that each request would only remain valid for five minutes.
 Finally, using the Ruby on Rails and ActiveStorage documentation, I researched and built a custom Ruby on Rails initializer, active_storage.rb, to override that default parameter with the following line of code:

     ActiveStorage::Service.url_expires_in = 1.hour